Weymouth Heights Club

 The Silver Beaver Award was presented to Harold A. Porter in 2008.
 His continuous contributions to Troop 2 Weymouth and the Weymouth Heights Club are inspirational and show great leadership and incomparable dedication.
 He is the Troop 2 Weymouth Treasurer, coordinates advancement, and manages our redemption facility.
 Harold is part of a long family tradition of scouting in the troop, which includes his son David (Eagle scout in 1985 and former troop committee chairman)as well as his wifes father and grandfather.
 We are indebted to the service of Mr. Porter.

 After the unexpected and untimely death of Ron Parry in June 2006, Assistant Scoutmaster and Eagle scout James Hamilton took over as Scoutmaster, serving with distinction in that role, keeping the troop together through the tumultuous time after Ron's death, guiding the boys through to Eagle scout for two years.
 Jimmy stepped down in June 2008 to focus on his growing family, and Charles Clancy, also a Troop 2 Eagle scout, assumed the role of Scoutmaster.
-In September, 2009 another former Troop 2 Weymouth scout, Jim Kelley, took over as scoutmaster.
+In September, 2009 another long time Troop 2 Weymouth scout, Jim Kelley, took over as Scoutmaster.
+In Septmeber, 2011 Eagle Scout David Chase became Scoutmaster.

 Weymouth Heights Club 598 North St. Weymouth, MA 02189 781-331-6006